aprilnovak/cardinal/doc/content/tutorials/htgr_full.md

 ## THM Fluid Model

-The THM model consists of a single HTGR flow channel in 1-D. In the solid input file shown later in [solid_htgr], this model will then be repeated for each of the 1296 coolant channels.
+The THM model consists of a single HTGR flow channel in 1-D. In the solid input file shown later in [#solid_htgr], this model will be repeated for each of the 1296 coolant channels.

 !listing tutorials/htgr_core/thm.i